 For example, in Jordan v.
 State, 831 So.
 2d 1241, 1243 (Fla.
 5th DCA 2002), the court held that a traffic stop was unlawful where the officer’s testimony established that no other vehicles were in danger due to the appellant’s failure to maintain a single lane and where there was no testimony that appellant was intoxicated or otherwise impaired or that he had been driving erratically.

 In State v.
 Davidson, 744 So.
 2d 1180, 1181 (Fla.
 2d DCA 1999), the court concluded that a deputy’s observations of the appellant maintaining low speeds and continually drifting across the line and jerking vehicle in opposite direction provided the deputy with founded suspicion to conduct traffic stop where actions were consistent with those of an impaired driver.

 In Dep’t of Highway Safety & Motor Vehicles v.
 DeShong, 603 So.
 2d 1349, 1352 (Fla.
 2d DCA 1992), the court recognized that that “a legitimate concern for the safety of the motoring public can warrant a brief investigatory stop to determine whether a driver is ill, tired, or driving under the influence in situations less suspicious than that required for other types of criminal behavior.”

 If the officer conducting the stop testifies that the saw the vehicle cross a solid white line on multiple occasions, that may not be a sufficient basis for the stop if the officers acknowledged:

 - no other traffic was impacted;

-- no bicycles were no the street if a bike lane was present;
+- no bicycles were on the street if a bike lane was present;

-- the officer not see any pedestrians affected;
+- the officer did not see any pedestrians affected;

-- the officer had no basis to assume that the driver was under any impairment at that time.
+- the officer had no basis to assume that the driver was impaired.